Tweener/kmpshipdoc/docs/tutorials/stores/google-play-developer-account.md

 ---

-Once your account is set up, you’ll be able to create and manage apps, track releases, and publish updates directly through the Google Play Console.
+!!! success "Google Play Developer Account Created Successfully"

+    You have successfully created a Google Play Developer account.
+You can now access the [Google Play Console](https://play.google.com/console/) to manage your apps, track performance, and publish updates.